 The program is designed for key personnel identified by water agencies (irrigation or electrical district, water conservation districts, etc.) who have the potential to advance to leadership positions.

 Classes will be held at the Arizona State University Polytechnic campus in Mesa, Arizona once a month on Friday afternoon and all day Saturday, for a nine-month period.
 The class presentations can be telecast which provides an opportunity for students outside the Phoenix area to participate via live video conferencing.
-Cohort VII began in September of 2019 and students will graduate in May of 2020.
+Cohort VIII began in September of 2020 and students will graduate on May 22, 2021.

-To sign up for the Cohort VIII 2020-2021 upcoming class, please contact us.
+To sign up for the Cohort IX 2021-2022 upcoming class, please contact us.
 You will be contacted shortly to discuss your enrollment.